 SENSI PRODUCTS TO THE RESCUE

-Due to the anti-inflammatory and increased performance Omega 3 has on cannabinoids, Sensi Products has infused all of their vegan Sensi Gummies with Omega 3 from algae.
+Due to the anti-inflammatory and increased performance Omega 3 has on cannabis, Sensi Products has created Omega 3 infused cannabis gummies: Sensi Gummies!
 Each powerhouse gummy is 100% vegan, all natural, and has 30-70% less sugar than other cannabis gummies.
 For those looking for a product high in pain relief, Sensi offers Sensi Gummies Passion Peach 1:1.
 This delicious gummy has both THC and CBD infused with Omega 3 for optimal pain relief.
-For those looking for an increased high, Sensi Gummies Very Berry, Wild Watermelon, and Sublime Lime have 100mg of THC per package.
+For those looking for an increased high, Sensi Gummies Very Berry, Wild Watermelon, Sublime Lime, and Passion Peach have 100mg of THC per package.
 For those having sleep issues, Sensi Gummies Bedtime Blueberry is infused with both THC and melatonin to help users fall asleep and stay asleep.

 “I love the peach flavor [of Sensi Gummies]!
 Very delicious and I can’t taste the weed like you do in some edibles!
 The 1:1 ratio allows me to be functioning without feeling too high!

 My new favorite.”